 The Long Arm of Community

-Max Clotfelter, the mad genius
+Max Clotfelter, the mad genius behind the community-in-a-publication otherwise known as DUNE. |

 I had intended to write about two components of the Seattle comics community that feature heavy crossover with Push/Pull's activities, artists and mission.

 DUNE is a comics drawing night that occurs every 3rd Tuesday at Cafe Racer in Seattle.
 That's right.
-NEXT TUESDAY you should absolutely show up with drawing utensils and $2 bucks in hand to be part of DUNE
+NEXT TUESDAY you should absolutely show up with drawing utensils and $2 bucks in hand to be part of DUNE.

 Until then, all you need to know is that you arrive at 7:00.
 You draw a maximum of two pages of comics art.
 You turn in the art and $2-3 to Max Clotfelter (the mastermind behind the venture) and next month you come back and receive not only your original artwork back but also an anthology of everyone's work from that night.
 You can find details here.